 Located at 726 South Kihei Road, the Humpback Whale National Marine Sanctuary is a great place to learn more about the giant marine mammals who call Maui home every winter.
 A division of the National Oceanic and Atmospheric Administration (NOAA), the sanctuary has an educational center with exhibits and scientists on staff to answer questions.
 The building is also located near several native Hawaiian fish ponds, important cultural sites for the Hawaiian people.
-Call (800) 831-4888 for more information or visit them online.
+Call (800) 831-4888.

 Beaches for Kids

 Kama’ole I, or Kam One for short, has lifeguards, outdoor showers, and rest rooms close at hand.
 The beach is fairly long with a gentle slope, and the water is usually calm.
 An ABC store across the street is a great place to run to if you forgot a towel, sunscreen, or need to grab a snack for the little ones.
 Parking can be a bit difficult if you arrive after 9 a.m., but there is an overflow dirt lot across the street.